 It is possible to operate the SRAM without using the JTAG feature.
-To disable the TAP controller, TCK must be tied LOW (V{SS}) to prevent clocking of the device.
+To disable the TAP controller, TCK must be tied LOW ( $V{SS}$ ) to prevent clocking of the device.
 TDI and TMS are internally pulled up and may be unconnected.
-They may alternately be connected to V{DD} through a pull up resistor.
-TDO must be left unconnected.
+They may alternately be connected to $V{DD}$ through a pull up resistor.
+TDO should be left unconnected.
 Upon power up, the device is up in a reset state which does not interfere with the operation of the device.